The 4000 of Monte Rosa

 The price doesn't include

-Transport to and from the start of the race
+Transport to and from the start of the race (It is customary for customers to pay the guide)

 Mountain rescue, search and repatriation insurance (Mandatory)